MartAlae-AAGP/AAGP/README.md

     - if you do not have git installed, you may be prompted to install it.
 Please do so and go back to step 4.

 ### MAC-OS (With Miniconda)
-- This setup assumes you have miniconda or anaconda installed arleady.
+- This setup assumes you have git and miniconda or anaconda installed arleady.
 - Please skip to step (4) if you have a dedicated environment with git installed.

 1) Download this repo and extract to some desired folder (example: extracting in `~/Downloads` gives `~/Downloads/AAGP-main`)